-We believe that justification is the great Gospel blessing which Christ secures to such as believe in Him.
+We believe that justification is the great Gospel blessing which Christ secures to such who believe in Him.
 Justification includes the pardon of sin, and the gift of eternal life, based on principles of righteousness.
-This status is bestowed not in consideration of any works of righteousness which we have done; but solely through faith in the Redeemer's blood, and His righteousness imputed to us.
-Acts 13:39; Isaiah 53:11; Zechariah 13:1; Romans 8:1; Romans 5:1,9; Titus 3:5.
+This status is bestowed not in consideration of any works of righteousness which we have done; but solely through faith in the Redeemer’s blood, and His righteousness imputed to us.
+Acts 13:39; Isaiah 53:11; Zechariah 13:1; Romans 8:1; Romans 5:1, 9; Titus 3:5.

-We believe that Christian baptism is the immersion of a believer in water to show forth, in a solemn and beautiful emblem, our faith in the crucified, buried and risen Savior, with its effect in our death to sin and resurrection to a new life.
-It is prerequisite to the privileges of church membership and is the public recognition of the Lordship of Jesus Christ.
-We believe that the Lord's Supper is the commemoration of His death until He comes, and should be preceded always by solemn self-examination.
-Acts 8:26-39; John 3:23; Romans 6:3-5; Matthew 3:16; Colossians 2:12; 1 Corinthians 11:23-28; Matthew 28:19, 20; Acts 2:41,42.
+We believe that Christian baptism is the immersion of a believer in water to show forth, in a solemn and beautiful emblem, our faith in the crucified, buried, and risen Savior, with its effect in our death to sin and resurrection to a new life.
+It is a prerequisite to the privileges of church membership and is the public recognition of the Lordship of Jesus Christ.
+We believe that the Lord’s Supper is the commemoration of His death until He comes and should be preceded always by solemn self-examination.
+Acts 8:26-39; John 3:23; Romans 6:3-5; Matthew 3:16; Colossians 2:12; 1 Corinthians 11:23-28; Matthew 28:19, 20; Acts 2:41-42.

 We believe that there is a radical and essential difference between the righteous and the unrighteous.
-Only through faith are we justified in the name of the Lord Jesus Christ and sanctified by the Spirit of our God, are we truly righteous in His esteem while all continue in impenitence and unbelief are in His sight unrighteous, and under the curse.
+Only through faith are we justified in the name of the Lord Jesus Christ and sanctified by the Spirit of our God and are we truly righteous in His esteem while all continue in impenitence and unbelief are in His sight unrighteous and under the curse.
 This distinction holds among men both in and after death, in the everlasting felicity of the saved and the everlasting conscious suffering of the lost.
-Malachi 3:18; Genesis 18:23; Romans 6:17, 18; 1 John 5:19; Romans 6:23; Proverbs 14:32; Luke 16:25; Matthews 25:34-41; John 8:21.
+Malachi 3:18; Genesis 18:23; Romans 6:17, 18; 1 John 5:19; Romans 6:23; Proverbs 14:32; Luke 16:25; Matthew 25:34-41; John 8:21.

-We believe that civil government is of divine appointment for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored, and obeyed; except in things opposed to the will of our Lord Jesus Christ Who is the only Lord of the conscience, and the coming Prince of the kings of the earth.
-Romans 13:1-7; 11 Samuel 23:3; Exodus 18:21,22; Acts 23:5; Matt.
-22:21; Acts 5:29; Acts 4:19,20; Daniel 3:17,18
+We believe that civil government is of divine appointment for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored, and obeyed; except in things opposed to the will of our Lord Jesus Christ Who is the only Lord of the conscience and the coming Prince of the kings of the earth.
+Romans 13:1-7; 2 Samuel 23:3; Exodus 18:21, 22; Acts 23:5; Matthew 22:21; Acts 5:29; Acts 4:19, 20; Daniel 3:17, 18.